-Amounts shown in this column represent the grant date fair value, calculated in accordance with FASB ASC Topic 718, of the equily-based portion of our annual incentive bonuses (the "Equity Bonus Awards") granted to each of our NEOs for 2021 performance.
-The Equity Bonus Awards for 2021 performance were granted in the first quarter of 2022 on the tenth trading day after our earnings release for the year ended December 31, 2021.
-The amounts set forth in the "Equity Bonus Awards" column with respect to the Equity Bonus Awards for 2022 performance are based on the closing price of PWP Class A common stock on the date of grant of \$9.96 per share.
-The Equity Bonus Awards for 2022 performance were granted in the first quarter of 2023 on the tenth trading day after our earnings release for the year ended December 31, 2022, and in accordance with SEC rules, the grant date fair value of such awards will not be reported in the "Equity Bonus Awards" column of the Summary Compensation Table for 2022 but will instead be included in the "Equity Bonus Awards" column of the Summary Compensation Table for 2023.
-The Equity Bonus Awards are service-based RSUs that vest in equal installments over three years, subject generally to continued employment on each vesting date.
+Amounts shown in this column represent the grant date fair value, calculated in accordance with FASB ASC Topic 718, of the equity-based portion of our annual incentive bonuses (the "Equity Bonus Awards") granted to each of - Amounts shown in this column represent the grant date fair value, calculated in accordance with FASB ASC lopic 718, of the equity-based portion of our annual incentive bonuses (the "Equity Bonus Awards for 2022 performance were granted in the first quarter of 2023 on the tenth trading day after our earnings release for the year ended December 31, 2022.
+The Equity Bonus Awards for 2021 performance were granted in the tenth trading day after our earnings release for the year ended December 31, 2021.
+The amounts set forth in the "Equity Bonus Awards" column with respect to the Equity Bonus Awards granted to each of our NEOs for 2022 and 2021 performance are based on the closing price of PWP Class A common stock on the date of grant of \$10.15 and \$9.96 per share, respectively.
+The Equity Bonus Awards for 2023 performance with special part of 2024 on the fifth trading day after our earnings release for the year ended December 31, 2023, and in accordance with SEC rules, the grant date fair value of such awards will not be reported in the "Equity Bonus Awards" column of the Summary Compensation Table for 2023 but will instead be included in the "Equity Bonus Awards" column of the Summary Compensation Table for 2024.
+The Equity Bonus Awards are service-based RSUs that vest in equal installments over three years, subject generally to continued service on each vesting date.